Koed00/django-q/docs/monitor.rst

 **Task Queue** counts the number of tasks in the queue

 If this keeps rising it means you are taking on more tasks than your cluster can handle.
-You can limit this by settings the :ref:`queue_limit` in your cluster configuration.
+You can limit this by settings the :ref:`queue_limit` in your cluster configuration, after which it will turn green when that limit has been reached.
+If your task queue is always hitting its limit and your running out of resources, it may be time to add another cluster.

 RQ
 ~~